 Date of Recruitment means the first day of the employment of the researcher for the purposes of the action (i.e. the starting date indicated in the employment contract or equivalent direct contract).

-On top of the regular compensation, an extra allowance will be available to cover mobility expenses.
-A correction factor will be applied per country; therefore, the exact gross salary will be confirmed upon appointment.
 A career development plan will be prepared for each fellow in accordance with his/her supervisor and will include training, planned secondments and outreach activities in partner laboratories of the network.
 The ESR fellows are supposed to complete their PhD thesis by the end of the 3rd year of their employment.
 For more information please visit the Marie Curie-Skłodowska website

 Salary and Benefits